1962–63 South-West Indian Ocean cyclone season: Tropical Storm Hilda

-Moderate Tropical Storm Irene
+Tropical Storm Irene

 Tropical Storm Irene was a westward moving storm that originated on March 3, passed north of Tromelin Island, and dissipated on March 5 northeast of the north coast of Madagascar.

 Tropical Cyclone Julie

 The final storm of the season, Julie formed on March 4 to the southwest of Diego Garcia.
 It moved southwestward and later turned to the south-southeast, passing east of Rodrigues, before dissipating on March 11.